dnbaumgartner/XPilotView/README.md

 **Output/preferences/XPilotViewPrefs.json**

 This file is updated by the Preferences Panel during a save but also can be updated by manual editing of the values.
+Any changes to the preference values will not take effect until the tracking is stopped and started again.

 The file is in Json format.
 If the format is munged during a manual edit the plugin will throw an error.
 One should always create a backup before editing.
 The default file is configured like so:

 ```text
 {